-Decoupaged comic book shoes #Fashion Porn#comic books#geeky#shoes#steal-this-idea April 26 | Megan Finley meganfinley What you are looking at on the left there are the first ever (that I know of) Transformers decoupage shoes.
+Decoupaged comic book shoes #Fashion Porn#comic books#geeky#shoes#steal-this-idea April 26 | Megan Finley meggyfin What you are looking at on the left there are the first ever (that I know of) Transformers decoupage shoes.
 Offbeat Bride Virginia made these shoes out old ballet flats and her husband's old comic books from the 1980s.
-Reporter Name * Reporter Email * Original text Enter the original text here.
+Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Mary & Stephen's friend-made forest camp-out wedding NEXT Thanks to everyone who made it to the San Francisco reading!
-Toggle comments [ 9 ] EEEEEEEEEeeeeep! fetch me my glue!
-0 agree Reply That is love.
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS Mary & Stephen's friend-made forest camp-out wedding NEXT Thanks to everyone who made it to the San Francisco reading!
+Show/Hide comments [ 9 ] EEEEEEEEEeeeeep! fetch me my glue!
+Reply That is love.
 He let her use his old comics from the 80s for the project.
 It makes for some great and personally meaningful wedding shoes!
 1 agrees Reply Yeesh, I hope he was careful choosing the comics.
 Some of the old ones can be pretty valuable.
 Otherwise very cool idea.
-0 agree Reply Never thought about this, now I want to go play.
-0 agree Reply Directions please!
+Reply Never thought about this, now I want to go play.
+Reply Directions please!
 Sooo awesome!
-0 agree Reply Oh wow, now those just rock my socks off 0 agree Reply YESSS!!!
+Reply Oh wow, now those just rock my socks off Reply YESSS!!!
 These are so awesome!
 I've been searching for MONTHS to find the perfect shoes… If you can post directions that would be so fab!
-0 agree Reply awesome!
-I love these. don't think my boyfriend would let me cut up his old comics though… 0 agree Reply i love this idea. i am doing the same sort of thing, but on pumps with robots and zombies, since our theme is apocalyptic steampunk.
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply awesome!
+I love these. don't think my boyfriend would let me cut up his old comics though… Reply i love this idea. i am doing the same sort of thing, but on pumps with robots and zombies, since our theme is apocalyptic steampunk.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.